October 15th, 1898

 Nine women had a vision

-On October 15, 1898, nine young friends at Virginia State Female Normal School (now known as Longwood University) in Farmville, Virginia, solidified their friendship by forming Zeta Tau Alpha. these women are Maud Jones Horner, Della Lewis Hundley, Alice Bland Coleman, Mary Campbell Jones Batte, Alice Grey Welsh, Ethel Coleman Van Name, Helen May Crafford, Frances Yancey Smith, and Ruby Leigh Orgain.
-Today, ZTA is a part of the National Panhellenic Conference and has over 257,000 initiated members.
+On October 15, 1898, nine young friends at Virginia State Female Normal School (now known as Longwood University) in Farmville, Virginia, solidified their friendship by forming Zeta Tau Alpha.
+These women are Maud Jones Horner, Della Lewis Hundley, Alice Bland Coleman, Mary Campbell Jones Batte, Alice Grey Welsh, Ethel Coleman Van Name, Helen May Crafford, Frances Yancey Smith, and Ruby Leigh Orgain.
+Today, ZTA is a part of the National Panhellenic Conference and has over 280,000 initiated members.

 Maud Jones Horner